12 Concert Studies

 First Series REG 2020: 4 Studies

-Guitarists-composers: Edoardo Dadone, Marco De Biasi, Marco Ramelli, Giacomo Susani
+Guitarists-composers: Edoardo Dadone (the composition will be performed by Giovanni Martinelli), Marco De Biasi, Marco Ramelli, Giacomo Susani

 “Virtuosity often arises from conflict, from the tension between a musical idea and the instrument, between the material and the musical matter.”

 This tension between the musician and his instrument, as described by Berio, has always been a means of creativity, generating new compositional ideas.